 There are several reasons why someone who has asked and paid for your mailing would still tag it as spam, and they all have to do with not properly setting – and meeting – subscriber expectations.

-This is why it’s critical that you set your subscriber’s expections and then meet those expectations (for example, make sure they know how often to expect your mailings).
+This is why it’s critical that you set your subscriber’s expectations and then meet those expectations (for example, make sure they know how often to expect your mailings).

 And also why it’s critical that you make sure that your email doesn’t look like spam.
 Because even if you are otherwise correctly setting your subscribers’ expectations, if your email looks like spam, it will get tagged as spam.